Mostafa11412/FlutterBootCampTasks/Task4 _Variable&Constants _ GroceryItemsCost/readme.md

-This dart file is the answer of Task.
+This dart file is the answer of Task 4.

 HOW TO RUN: please run dart file in terminal with this command "dart run main.dart".

 Variables used:

 1- const Tax: constant double which is tax rate will be used to calculate price after tax.

 2- double totalPrice: will be used to store sum of items prices before adding tax.